ibm-cloud-docs/vpc/console-tutorial.md

 1. Click **Create virtual server instance**.
 The status of the instance starts as _Pending_, changes to _Stopped_, and then _Running_.
 You might need to refresh the page to see the change in status.

-## Creating and attaching a block storage volume
+## Creating and attaching a Block Storage volume
 {: #creating-a-block-storage-volume}
 {: help}
 {: support}
 {: step}

-You can create a block storage volume and attach it to your virtual server instance if you want more storage.
+You can create a Block Storage volume and attach it to your virtual server instance if you want more storage.

-To create and attach a block storage volume:
+To create and attach a Block Storage volume:

 1. In the navigation pane, click **Storage > Block storage volumes**.
 1. Click **New volume** and specify the following information.
-   * **Name**: Enter a name for the block storage volume, such as `data-volume-1`.
+   * **Name**: Enter a name for the Block Storage volume, such as `data-volume-1`.
-   * **Resource group**: Select a resource group for the block storage volume.
+   * **Resource group**: Select a resource group for the Block Storage volume.
 You can use resource groups to organize your account resources for access control and billing purposes.
 For more information, see [Best practices for organizing resources in a resource group](/docs/account?topic=account-account_setup).
    * **Tags**: _Optional:_ Enter tags to help you organize and find your resources.
 You can add more tags later.
 For more information, see [Working with tags](/docs/account?topic=account-tag).
-   * **Location**: Select a location for the block storage volume.
+   * **Location**: Select a location for the Block Storage volume.
 The location consists of a region and a zone, for example US South 1.
    * **Size**: Specify the size of the volume between 10 GBs and 2000 GBs.
    * **IOPS**: Select one of the IOPS Tiers or click Custom to enter an IOPS value based on volume size.
    * **Encryption**: Accept the default _Provider managed_ encryption option.
 1. Click **Create volume**.
-1. In the list of block storage volumes, find the volume that you created.
+1. In the list of Block Storage volumes, find the volume that you created.
 When the status is Available, click "..." and select **Attach to instance**.
 1. Select the instance to which you want to attach the volume and click **Attach**.
-1. _For z/OS virtual server instances only:_ To verify the newly attached block storage volume with its address assigned, you can find the information on your z/OS virtual server instance console through a broadcast message that is sent to you with the affected device address.
+1. _For z/OS virtual server instances only:_ To verify the newly attached Block Storage volume with its address assigned, you can find the information on your z/OS virtual server instance console through a broadcast message that is sent to you with the affected device address.

 ## Configuring the security group for the instance